ddceruti/pyheatpump/docs/source/README.md

 `pip install .[docs]`

-Generate the api doc of the modules in `./hp`
+Generate the api doc of the modules in `./pyheatpump`

-`sphinx-apidoc -o docs/source/modules hp`
+`sphinx-apidoc -o docs/source/modules pyheatpump`

 Then build them: